LeMGarouani/ResearchSite/content/home/courses.md

 draft = false

 title = "Courses"
-subtitle = "All courses written during reading" widget = "custom"
+subtitle = "All courses written while reading" widget = "custom"

 # Order that this section will appear in.